The previous article, How To Make CG Portfolio 1) – More Important Is How To Think,

 Therefore, please be careful to check for typographical errors.

-I don't think you will fail in the application screening because of a typo, as we all make mistakes.
+I don’t think you will fail the application screening because of a typo, as we all make mistakes.
 If a company would drop you just because of that, it seems a bit narrow-minded.

 (*In “The Chaser Game”, a work manga set in a game company, it is depicted that “people appear in the documents” and that documents with many typos and omissions are the first to be rejected – it is hard to see if there are too many applications.)